RedSiege/EDD/README.md

-	-f, --function=VALUE       the function you want to use -o, --output=VALUE         the path to the file to save -c, --computername=VALUE   the computer you are targeting -d, --domainname=VALUE     the computer you are targeting -g, --groupname=VALUE      the domain group you are targeting -p, --processname=VALUE    the process you are targeting -w, --password=VALUE       the password to authenticate with or what you are setting it to
+	-f, --function=VALUE       the function you want to use -o, --output=VALUE         the path to the file to save -c, --computername=VALUE   the computer you are targeting -n, --canonicalname=VALUE  canonical name for domain user -d, --domainname=VALUE     the computer you are targeting -g, --groupname=VALUE      the domain group you are targeting -p, --processname=VALUE    the process you are targeting -w, --password=VALUE       the password to authenticate with or what you are setting it to
-	-u, --username=VALUE       the domain account you are targeting -t, --threads=VALUE        the number of threads to run (default: 5) -q, --query=VALUE          custom LDAP filter to search -s, --search=VALUE         the search term(s) for
+	-u, --username=VALUE       the domain account you are targeting -t, --threads=VALUE        the number of threads to run (default: 5) -q, --query=VALUE          custom LDAP filter to search -a, --adright=VALUE        Active Directory Rights to return, separated by commas
+	-s, --search=VALUE         the search term(s) for
 	                           FindInterestingDomainShareFile separated by a
 	                           comma (,), accepts wildcards
-	--sharepath=VALUE      the specific share to search for interesting files -h, --help                 show this message and exit
+	  --sharepath=VALUE      the specific share to search for interesting files -l, --listfunctions        list EDD functions available
+	-h, --help                 show this message and exit